NFOK16003U Thematic Course in Food Science and Technology

 MSc Programme in Food Science and Technology

-The course aims to provide the students with an understanding of all the aspects that are involved in the development of a novel product or procedure in the food industry.
-As there are many more aspects to a novel product than the technology, the students will be introduced to key aspects regarding.
+The course aims to provide the students with an understanding of all the aspects that are involved in the development of elements in the food chain.
+The students will be introduced to key aspects regarding:

 - Intellectual Property Rights (IPR)

-The students will subsequently be divided into groups and work theoretically and in practice with aspects of a novel product/procedure.
-The students will also have to recognize the potential restrictions imposed in "real-life", such as economy, space restrictions etc.
+The students will be divided into teams and work theoretically and in practice with a case.
+The case will be development or optimization of a food product, an ingredient, equipment, procedure(s) or analytical tool(s).
+The students will also have to recognize the potential restrictions imposed in "real-life".

-As a part of the group work, the students will acquire basic tools for succesful group work, including how to exploit group dynamics and project organisation.
+As a part of the teamwork on the cases, the students will acquire basic tools for successful teamwork, including how to exploit teamdynamics and project organisation.

 - Describe key concepts concerning IPR

-- Describe key concepts concerning innovation and entrepeneurships
+- Describe key concepts concerning foodomics and advanced analytical methods

 - Ability to search European food legislation databases